Electric polarization and magnetization in metals: Single-particle density matrix

-We account for the interaction between the electron field, which is taken to be the only dynamical degree of freedom of the crystal, and the ``applied'' electromagnetic field via the usual minimal coupling prescription (see Appendix \ref{Appendix:EDM}).
-From the resulting minimal coupling Hamiltonian, the field-theoretic electronic charge and current density operators can be found in the usual way \footnote{See, e.g., \cite{Peskin}.}.
-Associated with each spatial component of that current density operator is the differential operator
+We account for the interaction between the electron field and the ``applied'' electromagnetic field via the usual minimal coupling prescription.
+From the resulting minimal coupling Hamiltonian, the field-theoretic charge and current density operators constituting the Noether current can be found in the usual way \footnote{See, e.g., \cite{Peskin}.}.
+Associated with each spatial component of this current density operator is the differential operator